You can use any generic midi device to remote control the mixer via Mixing Station.

 - Mackie Control (MCU - recommended)

-- Baby HUI
+- Baby HUI (deprecated)

-By default the channels are mapped to the currently active layer in mixing station.
+By default, the channels are mapped to the currently active layer in Mixing Station.

-|SELECT||Select in mixing station||-|
+|SELECT||Select in Mixing Station||-|

 |VPOD||Multiple||The knob can control multiple parameters depending on the selected assignment|